weilyl/project-2-frontend/planning/README.md

 **RESOLUTION**:

 **ERROR**:

+When using Bootstrap, the footer overlaps the hamburger/toggle navbar.
+When the user scrolls down to see the bottom of the navbar, the footer gets stuck in the navbar menu.

+**RESOLUTION**:

+Replaced `div` tag with `footer` tag as before.
+Deleted all CSS stylings except the inline color stylings.
+Added `margin-top` to CSS for footer.

+**ERROR**:
 When clicking delete button, following error occurs (and request to delete select-menu selections from menu is not completed):
 ```